 To figure out why refurbished phones are so popular, we must first answer what is a refurbished phone?
 A handset is defined as refurbished when its owner has returned it or sold it back to a retailer.
 Unlike a second-hand or pre-owned phone which is a phone that is sold again as is, a refurbished phone will be repaired (if necessary) and rigorously tested before it goes back on sale.
 A phone may also be sold as refurbished if it has been a demo unit in a store, going through the same testing process detailed above before it goes on sale.

 Because retailers are unable to sell refurbished handsets as new – even if they have only been used for two weeks – they lower the price in order to sell the phones to consumers.

 This makes refurbished phones a lot more affordable than their brand new counterparts.
-For example, a refurbished iPhone X can cost as little as $749, in comparison to a brand new model that retails for $999 (the price is the same when purchasing the new phone through a 24-month contract).
-The refurbished handsets listed by refurbished product comparison site RefurbMe also include a minimum 30-day warranty allowing you return the handset if you’re unsatisfied.
+For example, a refurbished iPhone X from a reputable marketplace such as Back Market costs as little as $300, compared to a brand new model that retails for $999 (the price is the same when purchasing the new phone through a 24-month contract).
+The refurbished handsets listed by refurbished product comparison site RefurbMe also include a minimum 30-day warranty allowing you to return the handset if you’re unsatisfied.

 Why Are Refurbished Phones Becoming More Popular?

 The refurbished phone market has been growing for several years due to the affordability of these handsets and a growing interest in reducing electronic waste.
 When you can save hundreds of dollars on a phone, it makes sense to take up that offer.